bookschool/org/div/notes/Physical Science/05 Chemical Reactions/05 Chemical Reactions.md

 ### Properties of Matter
 Matter is often described by its characteristics, or properties, and how it changes.
-There are two kinds of properties of matter—physical properties and chemical properties.
+There are two kinds of properties of matterâ€”physical properties and chemical properties.

 How would you describe a penny?
 It is solid, shiny, and hard.
 A